 But tackling the Food and Wine Festival at Epcot is something of an art if you want to make the most of your visit!
-If you’re travelling to Epcot with kids beware the adults that are stumbling around the world and possibly right into your stroller or elderly grandmother!
-These are our best tips for Disney Food and Wine and the 2017 Menus for each kiosk.
+If you’re traveling to Epcot with kids beware the adults that are stumbling around the world and possibly right into your stroller or elderly grandmother!
+These are our best tips for enjoying Walt Disney World’s International Food and Wine Festival at Epcot.

 Best Time to Visit Epcot Food and Wine Festival